rockydtk/Handwritten_Mathematical_Expressions_Recognition/README.md

 If you've ever had to typeset mathematical expressions, you might have thought: wouldn’t it be great if I could just take a picture of a handwritten expression and have it be recognized automatically?
 Can you use computer vision to recognize handwritten mathematical expressions?
 In this project, we will prove that we can!

 ### 2. Project goals
-- Building model to classify **Handwritten Mathematical Expressions** (Numbers and Operators) images.
+- Building models to classify **Handwritten Mathematical Expressions** (Numbers and Operators) images.

 - Making a **Web Flask application** so user can upload the images and perform calculation.